-Green Supply Chain inventory system of Cement industry for Warehouse with inflation using Particle swarm optimization can be defined as "Green Supply Chain inventory system of Cement industry for Warehouse with inflation using Particle swarm optimization can is the coordination of production, inventory, location and transportation among the participants in a Green Supply Chain inventory system of Cement industry for Warehouse with inflation using Particle swarm optimization can to achieve the best mix of responsiveness and efficiency for the market being served."
 After a literature review it is realized that there are some flaws in the earlier researches.
-In the area of integrated inventory models, above-mentioned situations are rarely put together with Supply Chain of Cement industry management of Cement industry for Warehouse with inflation using Particle swarm optimization can.
-On the other hand, minimization of the cost attracts the attention of few researchers in recent years for the inventory models, but they only considered one side of the Supply Chain of Cement industry, which is either the buyer or the vendor side.
-As it is mentioned earlier, nowadays integration of entities is really essential in order to be successful in the competitive market in a Green Supply Chain inventory system of Cement industry for Warehouse with inflation using Particle swarm optimization can.
-Unfortunately, the researchers who studied the market changes did not concern about this key issue of the Green Supply Chain inventory system of Cement industry.
-Based on all researches and shortcomings mentioned above, this thesis incorporates the integrated inventory model under with products experiencing continuous cost decrease for a successful Green Supply Chain inventory system of Cement industry for Warehouse with inflation using Particle swarm optimization can of technology-related industries.
+In the area of integrated inventory models, above-mentioned situations are rarely put together with Supply Chain of Alcoholic beverage industry management of Alcoholic beverage industry for Warehouse with Permissible delay in payments using Particle swarm optimization can.
+On the other hand, minimization of the cost attracts the attention of few researchers in recent years for the inventory models, but they only considered one side of the Supply Chain of Alcoholic beverage industry, which is either the buyer or the vendor side.
+As it is mentioned earlier, nowadays integration of entities is really essential in order to be successful in the competitive market in a Supply Chain management of Alcoholic beverage industry for Warehouse with Permissible delay in payments using Particle swarm optimization can.
+Unfortunately, the researchers who studied the market changes did not concern about this key issue of the Supply Chain management of Alcoholic beverage industry.

+Based on all researches and shortcomings mentioned above, this thesis incorporates the integrated inventory model under with products experiencing continuous cost decrease for a successful Supply Chain management of Alcoholic beverage industry for Warehouse with Permissible delay in payments using Particle swarm optimization can of technology-related industries.